Skip to contents

 Profile function \(h(\vartheta_D)\)

-Gas consumption is strongly correlated with outdoor temperature; the colder it gets, the more gas is consumed.
-The relationship between outside temperature and gas consumption is captured by the profile function \(h(\vartheta)\).
+Gas consumption is strongly correlated with outdoor temperature; the colder it gets, the more gas is consumed — at least when gas is used for space heating.
+The relationship between outside temperature and gas consumption is captured by the profile function \(h(\vartheta)\):

-This function was initially published in 2003 as an S-shaped sigmoid function:4
+This function was initially published in 2003 as an S-shaped sigmoid function:6

 \[ h(\vartheta) = \frac{A}{1 + \left(\dfrac{B}{\vartheta - \vartheta_0}\right)^C} + D \]